subjektify/website/docs/learn/index.md

 Get started with Subjektify in just a few minutes by following our fast track guide:

 1. Install Node.js from [Node.js official website](https://nodejs.org/en/download/).
-2. Create your first Subjektify project:
+2. Add Subjektify to your project:

    ```bash
    npx subjektify init